 After orthopedic surgery:

-- Joints that were previously stiff can move more easily.
-However, the affected muscle may be weak.
+- Joints that used to be stiff can move more easily.
+But the affected muscle may be weak.

-- Some people may need to wear a cast or brace to support an area where movements are not under control.
+- Some people may need to wear a cast or brace to support an area where movements aren't under control.

 Why It Is Done